apelegri/wechat-mini-program-wiki/README.md

  `wx.setStorage` build parameters as a json,  the key has a key to specified the stored key and data specifies the key value to store.

-- The asynchronous method, used `wx.setStorageSync` syntax,  which get the data through the incoming callback function.
+- The **asynchronous method**, used `wx.setStorageSync` syntax,  which get the data through the incoming callback function.

  ```javascript
 wx.setStorageSync ('name', 'Thibault');